studerus/pepper-android-realtime-chat/README.md

 - **Data Classes** - Concise model definitions with automatic equals/hashCode/toString
 - **Extension Functions** - Clean API extensions without inheritance
 - **Hilt Dependency Injection** - Type-safe DI with KSP annotation processing
+- **Jetpack Compose** - Modern declarative UI for the chat interface with LazyColumn, Material 3, and Coil image loading

 **Note on API 23 (Android 6.0) Compatibility:**
 Pepper v1.8 runs Android 6.0 (API Level 23).
 This limits some third-party libraries to older versions, as many newer releases require Android 8.0+ (API 26+) for features like `java.util.Base64` and `MethodHandle`.
 Despite this constraint, the project uses the latest compatible versions of all dependencies and modern development tools (Gradle 8.13, Kotlin 2.0, Android Studio latest).